 top of page

-I am Mary Newstead aka Sol y Luna London.
-I am a home studio potter and maker with a horticultural background.
+Mary Newstead aka Sol y Luna London is a home studio potter and maker with a horticultural background.

-My career path has been an interesting mix of work in the worlds of book publishing, contemporary art and the music business.
-In 1999 I took a different direction and began to study garden design at The English Gardening School based at The Chelsea Physic Garden where I gained two diplomas.
-In 2003 I won a Silver Medal for a small garden I staged at The Chelsea Flower Show.
-Until quite recently I was working as a garden designer.
+Mary's path has been an interesting mix of work in the the creative worlds of contemporary art and the music business.
+In 1999 she took a different direction and began to study garden design at The English Gardening School based at The Chelsea Physic Garden where she gained two diplomas.
+In 2003 she won a Silver Medal for a small garden she staged at The Chelsea Flower Show.
+Until 2019 she was working as a garden designer.

-In 2015 I enrolled at The Putney School of Art & Design to learn the craft of making pottery.
-In 2019, realising I was doing what I really loved, I took the plunge and invested in my first electric kiln and a garden studio.
+In 2015 Mary enrolled on a part-time pottery course at The Putney School of Art & Design.
+In 2019 she was so smitten with her new found love of making ceramics, she took the plunge and invested in an electric kiln and a small garden studio.

-Sol y Luna is the abstract name I chose for my collection because I like its soft rhythm when spoken and because the sun and moon are themselves antiquities.
-They are as old as the hills and yet they are still a constant in our modern world, which appeals to my love of objects and of their history.
+Sol y Luna is the abstract name I chose for my collection because I like its soft rhythm when spoken and because the sun and moon are themselves antiquities - that something so old can still be a constant in our modern world appeals to my love of objects and of their history.
+When I chose the name I also felt that it fitted well with my work which is both sunny and colourful and dark and sultry.

 Email contact: solylunalondon@yahoo.com